mauricerenck/kirby-podcast/readme.md

 This plugin comes with a basic download tracking and a Panel Widget to show you the latest stats.
 You can enable advanced tracking using Piwik or Google Analytics.

+---

+## Looking for a Kirby 3 version?
+This plugins has been completely rewritten for Kirby 3.
+I decided to keep them both alive.
+You can find the version for Kirby 3 here: https://github.com/mauricerenck/kirby-podcaster

+---

 ## Features